zpgis/HPCGIS/README.md

-# iGIS
+# IGIS
-iGIS is a  simple geographical information system (GIS) program.
+IGIS is a  simple geographical information system (GIS) program.